Tornado outbreak sequence of May 2019: Jasper–Golden City, Missouri

-The deadliest tornado of the outbreak sequence began five miles to the southeast of Jasper, Missouri during the evening hours of May 22.
+The deadliest tornado of the outbreak sequence began five miles to the southeast of Jasper, Missouri, during the evening of May 22.
 The large and powerful multiple-vortex tornado touched down along Redbud Road, immediately reaching EF2 strength.
 Large wooden transmission line supports were snapped and a house had its roof torn off.
 A garage in this area also sustained roof damage.
 The tornado then crossed Sumac Road, inflicting significant damage to some homes and outbuildings in this area, and scattering debris across roads.
 The tornado then weakened to EF1 strength as it approached and crossed the Barton County line.
 Numerous trees and power poles were downed, a house sustained shingle damage, and a barn had its sheet metal roofing peeled off in this area.
 Continuing to the northeast, the large tornado rapidly re-intensified and reached EF3 strength as it passed to the west of Golden City.
 As the tornado moved across SE 80th Lane, three homes were badly damaged or destroyed.
 Two people were killed as a block-foundation farmhouse was completely leveled with debris strewn long distances through nearby fields.
 Another home sustained roof loss and failure of exterior walls.
 A metal equipment shed was mangled and destroyed, and large trees in this area were snapped and denuded.
 Maintaining EF3 intensity, the tornado then crossed the intersection of Route 126 and SE 90th Lane, where a brick home sustained roof and exterior wall loss, and a mobile home was obliterated and swept away, resulting in another fatality.
 In addition, large trees were snapped and a few other homes sustained roof, window, and siding damage.
 Beyond this point, the tornado began to weaken rapidly as it moved to the north of Golden City.
 A final area of EF0 tree limb damage was observed along E County Road U before the tornado dissipated.
 In addition to the 3 fatalities, one other person was injured by this tornado, which was rated EF3.